Winter Travel in China — Top China Winter Destinations

 Top China Winter Destinations

 Below is a list of China's prime winter destinations, with descriptions that will hopefully inspire you to choose China for your winter vacation this year.
-Check out our China Winter Tours, or ask us to tailor-make a tour for you.

 1. Seaside Winter Escape in Hainan Island

 Sun, water and beaches are what travelers enjoy about Hainan.
 For winter travelers, it is not unlike Hawaii in the US, which serves as a favorite tropical oasis to escape the frozen winter.
 Hainan is overflowing with the appeal of an island paradise: golden beaches, sea, waves and seaside holiday resorts.
 See below for the most famous beaches on Hainan Island.
 Covered below are some of China's top beaches.
 See China Highlights Beach Holidays